networked-aframe/networked-aframe/readme.md

 | Parameter | Description
 | -------- | -----------
 | dataType  | String to identify a network message. `u` is a reserved data type, don't use it pls
 | callback  | Function to be called when message of type `dataType` is received.
+Parameters: function(senderRtcId, dataType, data, targetRtcId)
 | data | Object to be sent to all other clients